 A range of strategies to identify gifted and talented students are used.
 The identification process is ongoing and begins when the student joins our school.
 Each student's pre-school or school records give baseline assessment data and details of achievements and interests in particular areas.
 Discussions with parents and carers enable will us to add further details to these records.

-Gifted and talented students are identified by making a judgement based on an analysis of various sources of information including:
+Gifted and talented students are identified by making a judgement based on an analysis of various sources of information, including CAT testing and regular assessments.